 Studio monitor stands are a great addition to your studio.

 The first option to explore is monitor stands or isolation pads.
 Monitor stands are an ideal way to raise your monitors to the correct height.
 For best results, you’ll want the tweeter to be in line with your ears.
-To find out more check out our guide to the best studio monitor desk stands.

 They come in a variety of sizes to handle different speaker sizes.
 They often allow for height adjustment within a certain range so be sure to read the description to see if they will be suitable for your space.